NGC 644

 NGC 644 is a barred spiral galaxy in the constellation Phoenix in the southern sky.
 It is estimated to be 270 million light-years from the Milky Way and has a diameter of approximately 130,000 light-years.
 Together with NGC 641, it probably forms a gravitationally bound pair of galaxies.
-The object was discovered on September 5, 1834 by John Herschel.
+The object was discovered by British astronomer John Herschel on 5 September 1834.